henrikub/Optimal-Pacing-Mod/README.md

 <img src="images/opt_plot.png" width=600px/>

 You can now use the pacing strategy in a time trial.
 Make sure to press the "Approaching Start Banner" button when you are approximately 5 meters from the start banner.
+The button will appear in the lower left corner of the mod's main window and can only be pressed once in a TT.
 The mod window will display the target power with powerzones based on your FTP, your current power and the optimal W'bal at every point in the route.

 <img src="images/pacing_mod.png" width=400px/>

-Known issues:
+Known issues/Limitations:
 --------
 - Except for the "Cobbled Climbs" route, there might be slight inaccuracies regarding the length of the routes, such that the pacing strategy might end a bit before or after crossing the finish line.
+- There are currently only a few routes that are available for selection.